Playing guitar along to a drummer or a beat of some kind is probably one of the more important skills that many guitar players overlook.

 3) Play Along To Music and Recordings

-As I wrote about in the article that I linked above about playing with the click-track, one of my favorite things to do is play along to popular hip-hop songs.
+As I wrote in the article that I linked above about playing with the click-track, one of my favorite things to do is play along to popular hip-hop songs.

 The reason for this is that hip-hop songs, especially in the mainstream, typically don’t have time signature or tempo changes.
 The song’s sense of rhythm is typically constant.